moylty/DejaBrewPOS/README.md

 not just because it will allow me to make binaries for Windows and Linux, but also because I just HATE developing on Windows.

-I was considering both GTK and imgui, but ultimately I decided on using Qt.
+I was considering either using GTK or imgui, but ultimately I decided on using Qt.
 Qt is better cross-platform compared to GTK, as well as being easier to set up for Windows development.
 Imgui seemed too complicated, especially for the relatively simple program I was going to make with it.